 To Save the World or to Savor the World

 If there were a way to measure the joy we get from nature, to grade it on some sort of scale, then 200 orange butterflies in a meadow full of purple wildflowers would probably rank somewhere near the top.
 And put that meadow beside the ocean on a crisp autumn day.
-Yep, that’s big on the “Nature Joy Index.”
+Yep, that ranks high on my very own “Nature Joy Index.”

 And if for some reason you don’t care for butterflies, then imagine your own kind of joy.
 It doesn’t really matter to me what you come up with, as long as you can love it in multitudes.
 Like maybe those chocolate marzipan candies or the Bach cello suites (all of them) or the Boston Red Sox.
 And the love has to run deep, like a mother and child or Orpheus and Eurydice.

 Now maybe you can relate to the butterfly joy I’m about to lay on you.
 It began last month with Monarchs in a meadow at the southern end of Monhegan Island, 12 miles off the Maine coast.
 A million years of evolution had directed the Monarchs to leave the island, to launch out to sea, southwest on a flight they’ve never undertaken, a migration guided by nothing more than the winds and the sun and the butterflies’ own genetic memory, a journey of 2,400 miles toward Mexico.